-Historically we have financed our operations primarily from sales of equity securities and the exercise of warrants and stock options, and we expect to continue this practice for the foreseeable future.
-Our most recent equity financing was our September 2021 private placement in which we issued and sold an aggregate of 7,653,060 common shares at a purchase price of \$3.92 per share to 10 accredited investors, resulting in gross proceeds of \$30.0 million and net proceeds to us of \$29.8 million, after deducting offering expenses.
+Historically, we have financed our operations primarily from sales of equity securities and the exercise of warrants and stock options, and we expect to continue this practice for the foreseeable future.
+Our most recent equity financing was our June 2024 private placement in which we issued and sold an aggregate of 4,720,000 common shares pursuant to a securities purchase agreement at a purchase price of \$2.50 per share to accredited investors, a price approximately 10% above our closing price on the date of the offering.
+As a result of the offering, we received gross proceeds of \$11.8 million, which resulted in net proceeds to us of approximately \$11.7 million, after deducting offering expenses.
 We do not have any existing credit facilities under which we could borrow funds.
 We may seek to raise additional funds through various sources, such as equity or debt financings, or through strategic collaborations and license agreements.
 We can give no assurances that we will be able to secure additional sources of funds to support our operations, or if such funds are available to us, that such additional financing will be sufficient to meet our needs or on terms acceptable to us.
 This is particularly true if our clinical data is not positive or economic and market conditions deteriorate.

 To the extent we raise additional capital through the sale of equity or convertible debt securities, the ownership interests of our shareholders will be diluted.
-Debt financing, if available, may involve agreements that include conversion discounts or covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+Debt financing, if available, may involve agreements that include conversion discounts, pledging our intellectual property as collateral or covenants limiting or restricting our ability to take specific actions, such as incurring additional debt or making capital expenditures.
 If we raise additional funds through government or other third-party funding, marketing and distribution arrangements or other collaborations, or strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.
-The availability of financing will be affected by our clinical data and other results of scientific and clinical research; the ability to attain regulatory approvals; market acceptance of our product candidates; the state of the capital companies; the status of strategic alliance agreements; and other relevant commercial considerations.
+The availability of financing will be affected by the status of our clinical trials; our clinical data and other results of scientific and clinical research; the ability to obtain regulatory approvals and other regulatory actions; market acceptance of our product candidates; the state of the capital markets generally with particular reference to pharmaceutical, biotechnology and medical companies; the status of strategic alliance agreements; and other relevant commercial considerations.

-If adequate funding is not available when needed, we may be required to scale back our operations by taking actions that may include, among other things, implementing cost reduction strategies, such as reducing use of outside professional service providers, reducing the number of our employees or employee compensation, modifying or delaying the development of our DM199 product candidate; licensing to third parties the rights to commercialize our DM199 product candidate for AIS, CKD or other indications that we would otherwise seek to pursue, or otherwise relinquishing significant rights to our technologies, future revenue streams, research programs or product candidates or granting licenses on terms that may not be favorable to us; and/or divesting assets or ceasing operations through a merger, sale, or liquidation of our company.
+If adequate funding is not available when needed, we may be required to scale back our operations by taking actions that may include, among other things, implementing cost reduction strategies, such as reducing use of outside professional service providers, reducing the number of our employees or employee compensation, modifying or delaying the development of our DM199 product candidate; licensing to third parties the rights to commercialize our DM199 product candidate for AIS, PE or other indications that we would otherwise seek to pursue, or otherwise relinquishing significant rights to our technologies, future revenue streams, research programs or product candidates or granting licenses on terms that may not be favorable to us; and/or divesting assets or ceasing operations through a merger, sale, or liquidation of our Company.